cmang/durdraw/README.md

 ## FAQ

+#### Q: Can I run Durdraw in Windows?
+A: Yes, in WSL or Docker.

+#### Q: How can I load an animated .GIF into Durdraw?
+A: You can use the terminal graphics viewer [Gifterm](https://github.com/cmang/gifterm/) to export animated .GIF files as .dur files, which can then be loaded into Durdraw.

+#### Q: Don't TheDraw and some other programs already do ANSI animation?
+A: Yes, but traditional ANSI animation does not provide any control over timing, instead relying on terminal baud rate to govern the playback speed.
+This does not work well on modern systems without baud rate emulation.
+Durdraw gives the artist fine control over frame rate, and delays per frame.
+Traditional ANSI animation also updates the animation one character at a time, while Durdraw updates the animation a full frame at a time.
+This makes it less vulnerable to visual corruption from things like errant terminal characters, resized windows, line noise, etc. Finally, unlike TheDraw, which requires MS-DOS, Durdraw runs in modern Unicode terminals.

 #### Q: Durdraw crashed!
 What do I do?
 A: Oh no!
 I am sorry and hope nothing important was lost.
 But you can help fix it.
-Please take a screenshot of the crash and post it as a bug report at https://github.com/durdraw/durdraw/issues/.
+Please take a screenshot of the crash (and/or include a copy of durdraw.log) and post it as a bug report at https://github.com/durdraw/durdraw/issues/.
 Please try to describe what you were trying to do when it happened, and if possible, include the name of your terminal, OS and Python version.
-I will do my best to try to fix it ASAP.
-Your terminal will probably start acting weird if Durdraw crashed.
-You can usually fix it by typing "reset" and pressing enter.
+If your terminal acts weird after a crash, you should be able to fix it by typing "reset" and pressing enter.

-#### Q: Don't TheDraw and some other programs already do ANSI animation?
-A: Yes, but traditional ANSI animation does not provide any control over timing, instead relying on terminal baud rate to govern the playback speed.
-This does not work well on modern systems without baud rate emulation.
-Durdraw gives the artist fine control over frame rate, and delays per frame.
-Traditional ANSI animation also updates the animation one character at a time, while Durdraw updates the animation a full frame at a time.
-This makes it less vulnerable to visual corruption from things like errant terminal characters, resized windows, line noise, etc. Finally, unlike TheDraw, which requires MS-DOS, Durdraw runs in modern Unicode terminals.

-#### Q: Can I run Durdraw in Windows?
-A: Yes, in WSL or Docker.

 #### Q: Can I run Durdraw on Amiga, MS-DOS, Classic MacOS, iOS, Android, Atari ST, etc?
 A: Probably not easily.
 Durdraw requires Python 3 and Ncurses.
 If your platform can support these, it will probably run.
 However, the file format for Durdraw movies is a plain text JSON format.
 It should be possible to support this format in different operating systems and in different applications.
 See `durformat.md` for more details on the `.dur` file format.